workingDog/Gpsd4Scala/readme.md

   - linker !
 Watch(watchObj)

-Note, to give the linker time to setup the connection and process the commands, it is advisable to wait for a bit.
+Note, to give the linker time to setup the connection and process the commands, it is advisable to wait for a second or two.

 # How to collect the data

-The collector is where the data arrives, this is where you do something with it.
+The collector is where the data arrives, this is where you do something with the data received from the gpsd.
+In your application all you have to do is to create your own collector and register it with the linker, as shown in the example above.

 Here is the typical structure of a collector actor showing the data arriving with the Collect(obj) message:

     class BasicCollector extends Actor with Collector {